project-akri/akri-docs/docs/demos/opc-thermometer-demo.md

 Create three (one for the broker and each server) OPC UA compliant X.509v3 certificates, ensuring that the certificate contains the [necessary components](http://opclabs.doc-that.com/files/onlinedocs/QuickOpc/Latest/User%27s%20Guide%20and%20Reference-QuickOPC/Providing%20Client%20Instance%20Certificate.html) such as an application URI.
-They should all be signed with a common Certificate Authority (CA).
+They should all be signed by a common Certificate Authority (CA).
 There are many tools for generating proper certificates for OPC UA, such as the [OPC Foundation's Certificate Generator](https://github.com/OPCFoundation/Misc-Tools) or openssl (as in this [walk through](https://github.com/OPCFoundation/Misc-Tools)).